-From 2010 through 2011 we expect the CesrTA program to consist of completing the electron cloud and fast ion studies and begin the testing of prototype systems for the ILC damping rings.
+Beginning in late 2009, CesrTA will be available to test prototype systems for the ILC damping rings.
 In order to properly characterize these systems, the ability to operate at ultra low emittance will be a prerequisite.
-ILC-specific systems that we envision testing include vacuum chambers for suppressing electron cloud growth, a prototype of the damping wiggler, and damping ring instrumentation.
-SRF cavities and fast kickers supplied by others could be tested as well.
-No support for a 650 MHz cavity system or fast kicker tests is being requested here.
+We plan to test vacuum chambers for suppressing electron cloud in an ILC damping ring like wiggler and in a damping ring-like beam environment.
+SRF cavities, fast kickers, a prototype wiggler, and other damping ring instrumentation supplied by others could be tested as well, given the availability of supplemental support.